 Performance materiality is the amount or amounts set by the auditor at less than materiality for the financial statements as a whole to reduce, to an appropriately low level, the probability that the aggregate of uncorrected and undetected misstatements exceeds materiality for the financial statements as a whole.
-Our initial assessment of performance materiality is based on low inherent risk, meaning that we have applied 80% of overall materiality as performance materiality.

 We accumulate misstatements identified during the audit that are other than clearly trivial.
-We set a level of triviality for individual errors identified (a reporting threshold) for reporting to TfN and Audit and Governance Committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
-Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £38,000 based on 3% of overall materiality.
-If you have any queries about this please do not hesitate to raise these with Karen Murray.
+We set a level of triviality for individual errors identified (a reporting threshold) for reporting to Audit and Governance Committee that is consistent with the level of triviality that we consider would not need to be accumulated because we expect that the accumulation of such amounts would not have a material effect on the financial statements.
+Based on our preliminary assessment of overall materiality, our proposed triviality threshold is £10,000 based on 3% of overall materiality.
+If you have any queries about this please do not hesitate to raise these with Daniel Watson.

-Reporting to the Audit and Governance Committee
+Reporting to Audit and Governance Committee

-The following three types of audit differences above the trivial threshold will be presented to the Audit and Governance Committee:
+The following three types of audit differences above the trivial threshold will be presented to Audit and Governance Committee: